 Sitting amongst the cheery chatter of keyboards in north London, I wonder why I’m so fixated on matters outwith my control.
-My mind rattles around like a broken trolley, swerving and spiralling in different directions.
+My mind rattles around like a broken trolley, swerving and spiraling in different directions.
 I feel like I don’t make any decisions of my own.

 Juggling two books and a barren phone, I wake up earlier now and go on the tube.
 Reading about an outsider artist from Chicago and the perils of hypervigilance, I rattle past 1930s suburbs in the sunshine.
 Its a non-linear journey with no tangible end in sight.